Alonso21Quijano/Dummy-Forecast/README.md

 Dummy Forecast Messenger
 ========================

-This program is designed to send sms containing 3 day's weatherforecast to clients from database.
+This program is designed to send sms containing 3 day weather forecast to clients from database.

 REQUIREMENTS
 ------------